turtlecoin/turtlecoin-explorer-backend-typescript/README.md

-# karai client
+# karai cli

-WIP typescript karai client.
-Currently only scans for tx_extra data.
+WIP typescript karai cli program.
+- scans for new pointers
+- stores pointers in sqlite db
+- provides an HTTP API for pointer information